tensorflow/minigo/minigui/README.md

 even understand the rules of Go (it relies on the engine to tell it what stones are on the board after each move is played).

-Minigui communicates to the engine using Go Text protocol [GTP](https://www.lysator.liu.se/~gunnar/gtp/gtp2-spec-draft2/gtp2-spec.html), but requires some extensions (described later).
+Minigui communicates to the engine using Go Text Protocol [GTP](https://www.lysator.liu.se/~gunnar/gtp/gtp2-spec-draft2/gtp2-spec.html), but requires some extensions (described later).